medizininformatik-initiative/torch/docs/implementation/direct-load.md

 # Handling Attribute Groups Directly

-TORCH distinguishes between directly loaded and refrenced attributeGroups, where referenced attributeGroups are identified by the flag
+TORCH distinguishes between directly loaded and referenced attributeGroups, where referenced attributeGroups are identified by the flag
 `IncludeReferenceOnly`.
 Directly loaded attributeGroups can be loaded directly as their inclusion in the extraction does not depend on any referencing.